ecooper2/hacking-travel-predictions/README.md

   - Length of forecast.
 If left blank, 288 five-minute predictions are generated (one day).
 Otherwise, the number of 5-minute increments can be chosen.

+  - Hour in HH:MM format, which will be rounded to the nearest five-minute time-stamp.
+If this option is entered, weather will be ignored
+    (regardless of the value chosen above), traffic will be ignored (regardless of the value chosen), and the model will simply generated estimates based on the chosen day(s) of the week and the chosen time of the day.